Gas motion in the intracluster medium of the Virgo cluster replica: Statistical properties of the velocity field

 Overall, for these four quantities, the weighting method does not have much impact.
 On the contrary, we observe a clear trend for the standard deviation: it is higher for EW projections than for MW ones and decreases almost linearly with decreasing radius.
-More importantly, as written above, it is always smaller than the standard deviationof the ground-truth 3D simulated velocity field.
-The one-to-one relation is shown as a grey dotted diagonal.
-To investigate deeper this observation, we computed the ratio of the standard deviationof the sightline velocities projections, named $\sigma_\mathrm{proj}$, over the 1D velocity dispersion of the 3D simulated velocity field, which is the root mean square (rms) of the dispersion of the components: $\sigma_\mathrm{sim}=\sqrt{(\sigma_\mathrm{x}^2+\sigma_\mathrm{y}^2+\sigma_\mathrm{z}^2)/3}$.
-The histogram of this ratio over the one hundred random projections is presented in the top panel of Fig. \ref{sigmas}.
-The panels present the distributions within $R_\mathrm{2500}$, $R_\mathrm{500}$ and $R_\mathrm{vir}$ from left to right.
-The distribution of the ratios, and so the underlying standard deviation, looks relatively Gaussian within the three radii since their mean and median agree well.
-The histograms confirm that the one hundred sightline velocity projections, both EW and MW, have a smaller velocity dispersion than the ground-truth simulated velocity field, by a factor of around 0.7 for the EW projections and 0.55 for the MW projections, whatever the radius. \\
+More importantly, as written above, it is always smaller than the standard deviation of the ground-truth 3D-simulated velocity field.
+The one-to-one relation is shown as a dotted diagonal grey line.
+To investigate this observation in more detail, we computed the ratio of the standard deviation of the sightline velocity projections, named $\sigma_\mathrm{proj}$, over the 1D velocity dispersion of the 3D-simulated velocity field, which is the root mean square (rms) of the dispersion of the components: $\sigma_\mathrm{sim}=\sqrt{(\sigma_\mathrm{x}^2+\sigma_\mathrm{y}^2+\sigma_\mathrm{z}^2)/3}$.
+The histogram of this ratio over the 100 random projections is presented in the top panel of Fig. \ref{sigmas}.
+The panels present the distributions within $R_\mathrm{2500}$, $R_\mathrm{500,}$ and $R_\mathrm{vir}$ from left to right.
+The distribution of the ratios, and thus the underlying standard deviation, looks relatively Gaussian within the three radii since their mean and median agree well.
+The histograms confirm that the one hundred sightline velocity projections, both EW and MW, have a smaller velocity dispersion than the ground-truth simulated velocity field, by a factor of around 0.7 for the EW projections and 0.55 for the MW projections, regardless of the radius. \\